renovatebot/renovate/docs/usage/getting-started/use-cases.md

 #### Docker digests

 You can check and update versions like `14.17.4` yourself.
-But looking up image digests like `341976f40d963a425d627a349a9b0034e1eafffbf4c82a173c1465ee403878d9` and updating them yourself doesn't scale.
+But looking up image digests like `341976f40d963a425d627a349a9b0034e1eafffbf4c82a173c1465ee403878d9` and updating them yourself does not scale.
 So let Renovate update your Docker digests.

 You can even configure Renovate to "pin" your Docker digests.
-When you're using tag+digest based images, you'll have immutable builds.
+When you are using tag+digest based images, you will have immutable builds.

 ### Internal package updates